-My style of therapy is Humanistic which is a fundamentally optimistic approach.
-I am warm, non-judgemental and empathic and will encourage you to recognise your inner resources and strengths.
+Humanistic therapy is fundamentally optimistic, and the approach is non-judgemental and empathic, encouraging you to recognise your inner resources and strengths.

 There will be a strong focus on the relationship between us, on self-awareness and the potential for change.
 We will explore how you relate to yourself and others in the world identifying potentially unhelpful patterns of behaviour and developing new and more positive ways of living.